-Alternative A would modify approximately 17.4 miles of existing Caltrain track, predominantly within the existing Caltrain right-of-way, build the East Brisbane LMF, modify nine existing stations or platforms to accommodate HSR, and install safety improvements and communication radio towers.
+Alternative A would modify approximately 17.4 miles of existing Caltrain track, predominantly within the existing Caltrain right-of-way, build the East Brisbane LMF, modify eight existing Caltrain stations or platforms to accommodate HSR, and install safety improvements and communication radio towers.
 Caltrain has several locations of four-track segments where trains can pass; no additional passing tracks would be built under Alternative A.

-Alternative A would result in fewer temporary road closures, and fewer permanent modifications to the roadway network than Alternative B. Alternative A would also result in fewer temporary impacts on emergency response times than Alternative B. Under this alternative, approximately 14 residential units and 48 commercial or industrial businesses would be displaced.
+Alternative A would result in fewer temporary road closures, and fewer permanent modifications to the roadway network than Alternative B. Alternative A would also result in fewer temporary impacts on emergency response times than Alternative B. Under this alternative, approximately 14 residential units and 48 commercial or industrial businesses would be displaced (one additional commercial business displacement would occur with the DDV).
 It is estimated that the displacement of residential units would affect a total of 15 school-aged children (grades K-12).
-Temporary noise impacts at noise-sensitive locations would exceed the residential nighttime 8-hour equivalent sound level criterion of 70 A-weighted decibels for typical track construction activities up to 500 feet from excavation work.
-792 feet from earthwork and retaining-wall work, and as far as 706 feet from track construction.
+Temporary noise impacts at noise-sensitive locations would exceed the residential nighttime 8- hour equivalent sound level criterion of 70 A-weighted decibels for typical track construction activities up to 500 feet from excavation work, 792 feet from earthwork and retaining-wall work, and as far as 706 feet from track construction.
 In addition, Alternative A would expose 117 schools within 1,000 feet of project construction activities to construction-related noise, vibration, and fugitive dust emissions.
-Construction of the modified track alignment, modification of Caltrain stations, and construction of the East Brisbane LMF under Alternative A would result in the permanent conversion of 238.8 acres to transportation uses, most of which is associated with the East Brisbane LMF.
+Construction of the modified track alignment, modification of Caltrain stations, and construction of the East Brisbane LMF under Alternative A would result in the permanent conversion of 258.3 acres to transportation uses, most of which is associated with the East Brisbane LMF.
 However, this conversion of existing land uses would not prevent the continued use of adjacent properties or introduce conditions incompatible with adjacent uses.

 Alternative A would have fewer overall direct impacts on jurisdictional aquatic resources relative to Alternative B, which is primarily due to the smaller extent of aquatic resources in the East Brisbane LMF footprint.
-Alternative A would affect a greater amount of habitat for special-status plant species, but would have slightly fewer impacts on special-status wildlife species.
-While Alternative A would result in less disturbance to surface water hydrology and a lower potential for water quality impacts, it would require mitigation to maintain the 100-year surface water elevation of the Guadalupe River floodplain in San Jose; this mitigation is not required for Alternative B.
+However, Alternative A would require culverting a portion of Visitacion Creek to construct the East Brisbane LMF, resulting in greater impacts on aquatic resources within BCDC jurisdiction (including the placement of fill) than would occur under Alternative B. Alternative A would affect a greater amount of habitat for special-status plant species, but would have slightly fewer impacts on special-status wildlife species.